-PO3 AO3.1
+Performance outcomes Acceptable outcomes

+Acceptable outcomes

+Appearance 1001
-The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by incorporating elements including but not limited to the following:

-- (a) emphasis on entry points; - (b) orientation to the street and any public places; - use of buildings, structures or vegetation to screen any waste storage areas and building plant from view of the street; - (d) inclusion of vegetation to soften the visual impact of any large unarticulated building walls when viewed from residential category zones and scenic transport routes; - (e) inclusion of vegetation between buildings and lot boundaries that adjoin major transport routes; and - (f) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort.

-The development has a pedestrian entry point at or visible from the primary road frontage.

-Any waste storage areas are screened from view of the street by one or more of the following:

-- (a) a solid screen fence; or

-- (b) a wall; or

-- (c) dense vegetation.

-- (a) is screened from view of the street by one or more of the following:

-- (i) a solid screen fence, or

-- (ii) a roof design feature; or

-- (iii) a wall; or

-- (iv) dense vegetation; or
+PO3 The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area by incorporating elements including but not limited to the following: (a) emphasis on entry points; (b) orientation to the street and any public places; (c) use of buildings, structures or vegetation to screen any waste storage areas and building plant from view of the street; (d) inclusion of vegetation to soften the visual impact of any large unarticulated building walls when viewed from residential category zones and scenic transport routes; (e) inclusion of vegetation between buildings and property-lot boundaries that adjoin major transport routes; and (f) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort.
+AO3.1 The development has a pedestrian entry point at or visible from the primary road frontage.
+AO3.2 Any waste storage areas are screened from view of the street by one or more of the following: (a) a solid screen fence; or (b) a wall; or (c) dense vegetation.
+AO3.3 Any building plant: (a) is screened from view of the street by one or more of the following: (i) a solid screen fence, or (ii) a roof design feature; or (iii) a wall; or (iv) dense vegetation; or

-- (b) is located within, underneath or central to the building so as to not be visible from the street.

-There is a densely vegetated area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries where adjoining any residential category zone.

-There is a densely vegetated area having a depth of at least five (5) metres from the lot boundary, located along all lot boundaries which adjoin an identified scenic transport route on an overlay map.

-The densely vegetated areas specified in AO3.4 and AO3.5 comply with the following:

-- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and - (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and - (c) any established native tree species having a height exceeding two (2) metres, or a trunk
+the building so as to not be visible from the street.
+AO3.4 There is a densely vegetated area having a depth of at least five (5) metres from the property-lot boundary, located along all common property-lot boundaries where adjoining any residential category zone.
+AO3.5 There is a densely vegetated area having a depth of at least five (5) metres from the property-lot boundary, located along all property lot boundaries which adjoin an identified scenic transport route on an overlay map.
+AO3.6 The densely vegetated areas specified in AO3.4 and AO3.5 comply with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property-lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property-lot boundary; and

-Performance outcomes Acceptable outcomes diameter of thirty (30) centimetres are retained within vegetation area.
-AO3.7 Where buildings are setback from a road frontage lot boundary, a landscape planting bed having a minimum depth of one two (2) metres from the lot boundary, is located along all road frontage boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
-AO3.8 The vegetated area specified in AO3.7 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+Performance outcomes Acceptable outcomes (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+AO3.7 Where buildings are setback from a road frontage property-lot boundary, a landscape planting bed having a minimum depth of one two (2) metres from the property-lot boundary, is located along all road frontage boundaries (other than a boundary adjoining an identified scenic transport route on an overlay map), excluding the access driveway.
+AO3.8 The vegetated area specified in AO3.7 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the road frontage property-lot boundary; and (b) there is a minimum of two (2) shrubs for every three (3) linear metres or part thereof of the length of the road frontage property lot boundary; and (c) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.